 Create a lambda @edge5 function with the following code.
 Don’t forget to:

-• change the api-endpoint to your API endpoint
+to your API endpoint - add the

-• modify the og:meta tags 4
+tags 4

 'use strict';